Iran, Hezbollah Aid Yemen Rebel Strikes: Saudi-led Coalition - UrduPoint

 - Escalation - On Sunday, Malki said the international community must "stop hostile acts by this terrorist organisation," a reference to Hezbollah.

-Since January 2018, he said, the Huthis have launched 430 ballistic missiles and 850 drones towards Saudi Arabia.
+Since January 2018 the Huthis have launched 430 ballistic missiles and 850 drones towards Saudi Arabia, he said.

+Sunday evening the coalition announced it had made new strikes near an air force academy in Sanaa to prevent weapons from being moved.

 Earlier Sunday the coalition said it had struck a Huthi rebel camp in Sanaa, destroying weapons warehouses.